-If you have questions concerning these rules, be sure to correspond with the CORSA Concours Chair or seek out the Chair prior to judging.
+If you have questions concerning these rules, be sure to correspond with the CORSA Concours Chair, a Concours Committee member, or seek out the Chair prior to judging.

-III Classification
+III CLASSIFICATION

 The classification of entries shall be the responsibility of the Classification Committee, operating under the direction of the CORSA Concours Chair.
-Notification of the classification schedule and location shall be included with the event schedule.
+Notification of the classification schedule and location shall be included with each registration packet.
 Entrants are responsible for getting their entry classified within the published schedule.